SideralRegent/micecraft/source/utils/Utilities.md

 ---

 ### **table.tostring** ( `value`: table|any, `tb`: int, `seen`: table )
 Converts a table to a string, in a reasonable format.
+TODO: Add special parsing for keys.

 **Parameters:**
 - **value** (`Table|Any`) : The table to convert to string
 - **tb** (`Int`) : The depth in the table
-- **seen** (`Table`) : A list of tables that have been seen when iterating over the table (useful to avoid table recursion)
+- **seen** (`Table`) : A list of tables that have been seen when iterating

 **Returns:**